awslabs/amazon-redshift-utils/src/SimpleReplay/README.md

 If you want to experiment with different Amazon Redshift cluster configurations to evaluate and compare how your workload performs you can use Amazon Redshift Node Configuration Comparison utility (https://github.com/aws-samples/amazon-redshift-config-compare) which invokes Simple Replay utility.
 It provides ability to configure the necessary resources and will automatically execute the workload across N number of clusters.
 For more details about this utility please check https://aws.amazon.com/blogs/big-data/compare-different-node-types-for-your-workload-using-amazon-redshift/

-**NOTE:** Simple Replay now supports both Redshift Provisioned and Serverless.
-But Amazon Redshift Node Configuration Comparison utility currently supports only Redshift Provisioned clusters; support for Serverless is coming soon.
+**NOTE:** Simple Replay and Node Configuration Comparison utility supports both Redshift Provisioned clusters and Serverless clusters.

 ## Preparation